-Accordingly, public web signals provide a pragmatic source of external covariates by injecting structure that is not always visible in the target series.
-Search-intensity measures can proxy latent demand and public attention, while text- and event-based information can be compressed into low-dimensional indicators that summarise shifts in the wider operating environment \citep{ChoiVarian2012}.
-However, these signals must be engineered conservatively to avoid leakage and spurious fit \citep{BERGMEIR201870}.
-In data-sparse settings, disciplined decision-time covariate construction is essential: covariates must add exogenous information without contaminating the forecast origin.
-Because search-platform indices are normalised within each extraction window and may vary across extractions, robust practice requires explicit vintage control, aggregation to the decision frequency, and stabilising transformations that reduce sensitivity to rescaling and re-indexing \citep{EichenauerEtAl2022ConsistentGT}.
+Public web signals, such as search-intensity measures and unstructured text, provide a pragmatic source of external structure to proxy latent demand and broader environmental shifts \citep{ChoiVarian2012}.
+To prevent data leakage and spurious fit in data-sparse settings \citep{GRUBER20251589}, these signals can be engineered with strict temporal discipline \citep{BERGMEIR201870}.
+Because search-platform indices are dynamically normalised, operational practice requires explicit vintage control, aggregation to the decision frequency, and stabilising transformations \citep{EichenauerEtAl2022ConsistentGT}.
+By constructing covariates exclusively at decision time, they safely inject exogenous information without contaminating the forecast origin.

-The same discipline is required for richer, unstructured sources, where the challenge of converting external unstructured information into leakage-safe covariates follows a text-as-data perspective, treating narrative documents as quantitative evidence rather than purely descriptive context \citep{grimmer2013_text_as_data}.
-In practice, this means defining a transparent coding scheme that maps time-stamped text into numerical features such as sentiment, topic prevalence, and constraint intensity, and then aggregating these signals to the decision frequency.
-Conceptually, this approach is analogous to established text-derived uncertainty indices that translate qualitative narratives into interpretable time series by counting, classifying, and aggregating uncertainty-related content in documents \citep{BakerBloomDavis2016EPU}.
-In this way, movements in the resulting covariate reflect genuine changes in the operating environment rather than inadvertent incorporation of future knowledge.
+This same discipline applies to unstructured narrative sources, which can be treated as quantitative evidence \citep{grimmer2013_text_as_data}.
+Operationally, this involves a transparent coding scheme that maps time-stamped text into numerical features like sentiment, before aggregating them to the decision frequency.
+This mirrors established text-derived uncertainty indices that translate qualitative narratives into interpretable time series \citep{BakerBloomDavis2016EPU}.

-TSFMs have the potential to operationalise unstructured environmental information without expensive institution-specific fine-tuning and to provide higher education institutions with a dynamic tool for anticipating structural breaks.
-Moving beyond purely extrapolative baselines towards a multivariate, context-aware forecasting regime offers the strategic foresight required to navigate demographic headwinds and financial volatility in modern higher education.
+This study addresses that gap by developing and evaluating a decision-time forecasting framework for annual commencing-enrolment planning under severe data sparsity.
+The framework combines an expanding-window backtest with leakage-safe covariate construction and compares zero-shot TSFMs against operational benchmark models.
+External information is introduced through feature-engineered Google Trends demand proxies and IOCI, a year-specific contextual covariate derived from contemporaneous narrative evidence.
+The emphasis is not only on forecast accuracy, but also on auditability, calibration, and the conditions under which context-aware forecasting is operationally worth deploying.